 Engagement is another significant difference between Google and YouTube.
 While the length of time spent on a site is a ranking factor for Google, it’s not their most important consideration.
-However, engagement is one of the key factors for YouTube SEO.
-Videos that get more likes, comments, and shares almost always rank higher than videos with little engagement.
+However, engagement is one of the critical factors for YouTube SEO.
+Videos that get more likes, comments, and shares consistently rank higher than videos with little engagement.

 Understanding Your Audience

-Like with all SEO campaigns, before you implement any strategies, you need to know who you’re targeting.
+Like with all SEO campaigns, you need to know who you’re targeting before you implement any strategies.
 Understanding your audience will help you determine your keywords and narrow down your content.

 To figure out who exactly your target viewer is, create an audience persona.
 This persona targeting is an in-depth description of your ideal viewer, their demographic information, and the reasons why they’re watching your content.
 By envisioning a specific person, you can make clear and consistent choices that will help you serve your content to the right audience.

 It would be best to understand what your audience is searching for and what they’re watching.
 You can learn more about how your target audience engages with YouTube by looking at the likes, comments, and view counts of videos similar to yours.
 The typical like-to-view ratio for a YouTube video is 4 percent.
 If a video has far fewer likes, it may be a sign that it was not engaging or helpful for the audience.